ZiplEix/myrepo/README.md

 ## Installation
 - Download the python file.
-- Add alias in your Run Command file :
+- Add alias to your Run Command file :
 ```alias repo="python3 /path/to/myRepo.py"```

 That's it !